emarsden/dash-mpd-cli/doc/src/about.md

   `--no-proxy` commandline argument.

-- Support for HTTP Basic authentication (see the `--auth-username` and `--auth-password` commandline arguments) and for Bearer authentation (see the `--auth-bearer` commandline argument).
+- Support for HTTP Basic authentication (see the `--auth-username` and `--auth-password` commandline arguments) and for Bearer authentication (see the `--auth-bearer` commandline argument).
 This authentication information is sent both to the server which hosts the DASH manifest, and to the server that hosts the media segments (the latter often being a CDN).

-- Subtitles: download support for WebVTT, TTML, SRT, tx3g and SMIL streams, as well as some support for the wvtt format.
-We support both subtitles published as a complete file and segmented subtitles made available in media fragments.
+- Subtitles: download support for WebVTT, TTML, SRT, tx3g and SMIL streams.
+We support both subtitles published as a complete file (a “sidecar”) and segmented subtitles made available in media fragments.

 - The application can read cookies from the Firefox, Chromium, Chrome, ChromeBeta, Safari and Edge browsers on Linux, Windows and MacOS, thanks to the